Jaime Komer

-Jaime Elizabeth Komer (née Hipp, born September 1, 1981) is a former female water polo goalkeeper from the United States, who won the gold medal with the United States women's national water polo team at the 2007 World Championship and the 2007 Pan American Games, and a silver medal at the 2008 Beijing Olympic Games.
+Jaime Elizabeth Komer (married Matt Komer 2007, née Hipp, born September 1, 1981) is a former female water polo goalkeeper from the United States, who competed for UCLA, and won a silver team medal at the 2008 Beijing Olympic Games.
+Prior to the 2008 Olympics, she played professionally in Australia and for the Spanish team Natación Alcorcón Arena, and later started the business AYT, a sports and lifestyle company with her husband Matt Komer.